devadalberto/homelab_gitops/docs/index.md

 git clone https://github.com/devadalberto/homelab_gitops.git
 cd homelab_gitops
 cp .env.example .env
-# Edit passwords, ranges, and mount paths if needed
+# Edit passwords, ranges, mount paths, and set PF_SERIAL_INSTALLER_PATH to the downloaded pfSense serial installer
 make up
 ```

+`.env.example` defaults to the serial image workflow.
+Override `PF_SERIAL_INSTALLER_PATH` with your local download location (or
+set `PF_ISO_PATH` instead if you must bootstrap from the VGA build) before running `make up`.

 The `make up` target first runs `scripts/preflight_and_bootstrap.sh` in preflight mode so host packages, kernel modules, and firewall rules are ready before Minikube is rebuilt.
 It then hands control to the combined bootstrap workflow in `scripts/uranus_homelab.sh` for cluster bring-up and application deployment.